Atakannbal/terraform-aws-infra-blueprint/README.md

-# Simple App deployment on AWS using EKS
+# Example Infra and App deployment on AWS

+## Pre-requisites
+1. Terraform
+2. Python 3.8+
+3. AWS CLI installed and configured

 ## Overview
 Deployment of an application AWS EKS with a frontend, backend, and PostgreSQL database, focusing is on infrastructure over app complexity.